cycling turkey

 cycle turkey

 Turkey is generally fairly accepting of wild camping, with apparently few formal rules.
-In remote areas, stealth camping is often possible, but be warned that rural areas have plenty of dogs, particularly the infamously fierce local sheepdog known as the Kangal, one of the biggest danger to those cycling in Turkey.
+In remote areas, stealth camping is often possible, but be warned that rural areas have plenty of dogs, particularly the infamously fierce local sheepdog known as the Kangal, one of the biggest dangers to those cycling in Turkey.

 Further from civilization, there are abundant wild boars in the Mediterranean region and some bears and wolves, particularly in the North East.
-The Turkish countryside is though overwhelmingly rural and if you’re planning on a lot of camping you’re most likely to be on someone’s land.
+The Turkish countryside is overwhelmingly rural and if you’re planning on a lot of camping you’re most likely to be on someone’s land.

 Turks are generally welcoming and hospitable and the places you’re likely to cycle through see few foreigners – requests to camp by a bicycle tourist will frequently be treated with warmth and generosity.

-Villagers, though, rarely have any knowledge of English, – the word ‘camp is simply ‘kamp’ in Turkish, so that should make you understood.
+Villagers, though, rarely have any knowledge of English, – the word ‘camp is simply ‘Kamp’ in Turkish, so that should make you understood.

 Safety in Turkey

-Turkey has been in the news a lot for the wrong reasons and now many people’s first question is “is it safe to cycle in Turkey?”
-The answer is overwhelming yes, but the county is not without issues.
+Turkey has been in the news a lot for the wrong reasons and now many people’s first question is “Is it safe to cycle in Turkey?”
+The answer is overwhelming, yes, but the county is not without issues.

 And while yes, violence and terrorism exist, fundamentally earthquakes and bad drivers are more likely to kill you.